Introduction-to-Machine-Learning-Team4/CrossyRoadPlayer/README.md

 ## Model training

-1. Copy the folder `v3.0` of [Executable](https://github.com/Introduction-to-Machine-Learning-Team4/Executable) into the root folder of this repository
+1. Copy the folder `EXE` of [Executable](https://github.com/Introduction-to-Machine-Learning-Team4/Executable) into the root folder of this repository

 2. Run the following command under conda prompt
    ```bash